patilsaklesh/RockvsMine_prediction_LogisticRegression/README.md

 This project aims to classify whether a given sonar signal represents a rock or a mine using Logistic Regression.
 The dataset consists of sonar readings, where each instance has multiple frequency-based features.

 📂 Project Structure

 Rock_vs_Mine_Prediction/

-│── sonar_data.csv
+│── sonar_data.csv                    # Data setused for training

-│
-│── Rock_vs_Mine_Classification.ipynb
+│── Rock_vs_Mine_Classification.ipynb # Notebook for EDA & Model Training

-│
-│── .gitignore
-│
-│── README.md
+│── .gitignore │── README.md          # Project documentation